-4. NRE's Exploration Activities during the Reporting Period
+4. NRE's Exploration Activities over EL28331

-In order to define the next phase of exploration, NRE's exploration program for the first term of its Alroy Downs Prospect consisted of extensive desktop studies and a historic review of previous exploration over the tenure area as well as its surrounding tenures which form the group project area known as the 'Barkly Project'.
+NRE's exploration program for its Alroy Downs Prospect consisted of extensive desktop studies and a historic review of previous exploration over the tenure area as well as its surrounding tenures which form the group project area known as the 'Barkly Project'.